 But even if it is more accurate and literally more attested to referring to a diagram and not a square,3 the doctrinal evidence is too strong to doubt that Aristotle ignored the Square that tradition brought to study.
 The aim of this paper is to show that the traditional Square of Opposition developed in chapter 7 falls within a general plan to draw squares of opposition in order to define different kinds of opposition.
-It will be shown that there are other three square-shaped diagrams in his De Interpretatione (De Int) confirming that Aristotle is fond to explain logical opposition in this way.
+It will be shown that there are other to be borrowing from earlier authors-, comment on this last relation, which is not strictly speaking a relation of opposition, but it completes the geometric figure.